src-d/guide/talent/job-descriptions/offers/applications.md

  ## Other

- - We offer visa support for those wanting to work in the Madrid office
+ - We offer visa support for those wanting to work in the Madrid office.